pr0duce/pr0duce.github.io/_posts/2016-01-27-ordering-parts-and-making-sounds.md

   </div>
 </div>

-Fernando regailed us with tails from his youth of modifying a soap-box car with a lawn mower engine.
+Fernando regaled us with tails from his youth of modifying a soap-box car with a lawn mower engine.
 Thank god he never finished it.
 He also fiddled with some button LED circuits.